 Day 09: - Tengboche to Monjo (2850m): Walking hours 5-6 hours

-We will work though the forest of magnolia, giant firs and rhododendrons with the view of distance snow covered peak before arriving Monjo.
-Spent your night at one of the good lodges here, enjoying the local tradition and culture.
+We will work through the forest of magnolia, giant firs, and rhododendrons with the view of distance snow covered peak before arriving Monjo.
+Spent your night at one of the excellent lodges here, enjoying the local tradition and culture.

 Day 10: - Monjo trekking to Lukla(2850m): Walking hours 4-5 hours

 It’s time to take it easy as we make our way down Namche hill.
-We will cross multiple suspension bridges, bask in the greenery surrounding us in the lower altitude climate and back into the green scenery of the lower altitude communities.
+We will cross multiple suspension bridges, bask in the greenery surrounding us in the lower altitude climate, and back into the green scenery of the smaller altitude communities.
 As we slowly ascend back to Lukla, pine fragrances of nearby forests loft by as we watch local Sherpa farmers tending their gardens in the lush Khumbu Valley.
-We will spend out last night in the Himalayas in the small village of Lukla.
+We will spend our last night in the Himalayas in the small village of Lukla.

 Day 11: - Flight from Lukla to Kathmandu

-Saying final goodbye to our porters, we will have a flight back to Kathmandu of an exciting one hour.
-(It can also be a spare day in case of bad weather in Lukla which makes the Lukla flight delayed and cancel.)
+Saying a final goodbye to our porters, we will have a flight back to Kathmandu of an exciting one hour.
+(It can also be an extra day in case of bad weather in Lukla, which makes the Lukla flight delayed and cancel.)

 Day 12: - Kathmandu free day.

 Today is a free day in Kathmandu valley.
-You are free to have some shopping and enjoy the local streets and life of people.
-You can have a relax walk over the streets and view the normal living of Nepalese.
-Also you can buy some memories and gifts for back to your home.
-Full day leisure can be accompanied by some entertainment and sound time in hotel.
+You are free to have some shopping and enjoy the local streets and the life of people.
+You can have a relaxing walk over the streets and view the healthy living of Nepalese.
+Also, you can repurchase some memories and gifts to your home.
+Full day leisure can be accompanied by some entertainment and sound time in the hotel.

 Day 13: - Final Departure

-With lots of grateful to you, we will proudly drop you to the International airportto catch your flight back to your home.
+With lots of gratitude to you, we will proudly drop you to the International airport to catch your flight back to your home.

 Not satisfied with this itinerary?
 Cutomize Now